By: Nick Janco, NFI Certified Master Hearth Professional

-• Convert up to 98% of energy to heat Safe for indoor and outdoor use
+- Converts up to 98% of energy to heat

-• Don’t produce flames, toxic smoke, emissions, or greenhouse gases
+- No flames, toxic smoke, emissions, or greenhouse gases

-• Heat can be controlled easily with remote or wall-switch
+- Heat can be controlled easily with remote or wall switch

-• Zone heating and smart home integration
+- Zone heating and smart home integration

-• Large range of sizes – small and portable to industrial-sized
+- Large range of sizes

-• Can be professionally installed for permanent use
+- Can be professionally installed for permanent use

-• Easy to set up, maintain, and clean
+- Easy to set up, maintain, and clean

-• Less expensive than Propane
+- Less expensive than Propane

-Electric patio heaters are available in both portable and mountable styles and are the easiest to set up.
-Some heaters can plug into a standard 120-volt wall socket, but most require higher voltage so they can produce a greater amount of heat at once.
+Some heaters can plug into a standard 120-volt wall socket, while most electric heaters require higher voltage to produce a greater amount of heat at once.

 For heaters that require higher voltage, the proper wiring will need to be installed by a licensed professional.